pcioga/homey_take_home/README.md

 I always try to have in mind the JTBD (jobs to be done) framework approach when trying to figure what are the main motivations to develop any feature.

+That said I tried to identify the core job and its main tasks.

+Main Job:

-That said I tried to identify the core job and its main tasks:Main Job: enable users to track and manage the progress of a project through a conversation history
+Enable users to track and manage the progress of a project through a conversation history

 Main tasks: